clmaund/Stats-and-Probability---R-Script/README.md

-This repo contains 1 file which is R Code used to perform a statistical analysis as part of the summative assessment
+This repo contains 1 file which is R Code used to perform a statistical analysis as part of the summative assessment.
+It also contains the 2 datasets used in the analysis.
+The file paths should be updated to whereever you decide to save the files, in the R code to ensure that the datasets can be loaded correctly.